-A Rattlesnake Plant requires consistently moist but not waterlogged potting soil to grow successfully.
-Rattlesnake plants can handle moderate light, but prefer areas with bright indirect light away from full sun.
+Rattlesnake plant requires consistently moist but not waterlogged potting soil to grow successfully.
+Rattlesnake plants can handle moderate light but prefer areas with bright indirect light away from full sun.

-Consistent plant care is important for the longevity and healthiness of the light and dark green plants.
-A Rattlesnake plant will make a wonderful indoor plant and a beautiful addition to any home!
+Consistent plant care is important for the longevity and healthiness of light and dark green plants.
+A rattlesnake plant will make a wonderful indoor plant and a beautiful addition to any home!

-You may still find these plants labeled Calathea lancifolia in nurseries, or by the other common name Rattlesnake Calathea, but stick to Goeppertia insignis if you want the official species name.
+You may still find these plants labeled Calathea lancifolia in nurseries, or by the other common name rattlesnake calathea, but stick to Goeppertia insignis if you want the current botanical Latin species name.